AAUP@PG

 At first the bill sounds positive; it's a masterclass in legislative doublespeak.
 Rather than promoting a friendly cousin of academic freedom, SB202 uses "intellectual diversity" perversely.
 The bill's true intent is to undermine faculty and litigate academic speech.
 This may not surprise our readers, given the unprecedented attacks on higher education that the Trump administration initiated ASAP once he was reelected, but the one-year anniversary of the insidious Indiana bill is just around the corner.

 According to Wiseman and Rosenzweig (2024), Senate Bill 202 has “received near-universal condemnations from faculty organizations at many of the state’s public universities” (para.
 1) because SB202 places faculty evaluation and review of tenure in the hands of Indiana state universities’ boards of trustees, not faculty.
-Another of its goals is to prevent universities from stating officially their political or ethical positions while creating efficient channels through which students can rat on their professors for using language too far out of tune with dubious "intellectual diversity."
+Another of its goals is to prevent universities from stating officially their political or ethical positions while creating efficient channels through which students can report their professors for using language too far out of tune with the governing ideology.
 Here's one such portal at the federal level: https://archive.ph/R5S8u.

 Another overarching, unsurprising goal of SB202 is to "forbid all state universities and colleges to admit students, hire, promote, or renew faculty who include statements on diversity, equity, and inclusion in their materials” (Ball State University AAUP, 2023, para.
 4-5).
 There's a lot to unpack with just that one citation.